Army of Two: The Devil's Cartel: Plot

 Shortly after being recruited into T.W.O.
 (Tactical Worldwide Operations), T.W.O. founders Tyson Rios and Elliot Salem bring Alpha and Bravo on a rescue operation to save multiple hostages in a cartel compound.
 Estaban Bautista and his henchman flee as Rios, Salem, Alpha, and Bravo raid the compound.
 Only one hostage is found alive, a girl named Fiona.
 Salem attempts to persuade the group to leave, not wanting to risk their lives to save Fiona, who is not part of their mission objective; Rios insists that she's innocent and that he won't leave her behind.
 Alpha and Bravo agree, and Salem decides to go alone and leave.
 During Salem's escape, a thug destroys Salem's vehicle, leaving Rios, Alpha, and Bravo attempting to rescue him, but Rios injures his right leg in the process.
 Alpha and Bravo save the girl from the cartel and evacuate with Rios.

 Five years later, T.W.O. is hired by Mayor Cordova, a Mexican politician seeking to bring down La Guadaña and kill its leader, Bautista.
 The T.W.O. operatives believe nothing will go wrong until the convoy's movement is interrupted by La Guadaña's forces.
 Alpha and Bravo survive constant waves as Cordova escapes.
 Alpha and Bravo push their way to the Cartel's forces to City Hall for extraction.
 T.W.O. operative Mason drives them out of the city but is killed when the Cartel ambushes them on the road at a gas station.
-Alpha and Bravo meet Mason's contact, revealed to be Fiona, who aids the team in bringing down La Guadaña and killing Bautista.
+Alpha and Bravo meet Mason's contact, revealed to be Fiona, who assists the team in bringing down La Guadaña and killing Bautista.
 Fiona gives Alpha and Bravo intelligence that Cordova fled to a local church that is serving as a La Guadaña compound.

 Alpha and Bravo fight through a hotel resort to encounter El Diablo, La Guadaña's top lieutenant, learning that El Diablo killed a number of T.W.O. operatives and captured Cordova.
 El Diablo sets off charges in the hotel resort to make his escape leaving Alpha, Bravo, and Fiona trapped inside.
 They survive El Diablo's counterattack, and the trio goes to the church, listening in on Bautista's interrogation with Cordova.
 El Diablo alerts them as the duo fight their way to Fiona.
 Surviving a train disaster, Alpha, Bravo, and Fiona temporarily rescue Cordova while surviving T.W.O. operatives die protecting the mayor.
 Alpha, Bravo, and Cordova navigate through a Mexican ghetto and are captured after trying to rescue T.W.O. operative Bradley.